Category Archives: Training

 • Heal like it’s your job.
 Because it is.
 Your vagina just exploded – let it heal.
 Your abs were just stretched out to infinity, too – it will take time for them to shrink back down to a place where they can function meaningfully again.
 Taking time to heal is one of the BEST ways of getting back in the air faster.

 • Start training your pelvic floor.
 Remember our friend Kegel?
 If you’re not familiar, it’s time to get intimately acquainted.
 You can start doing this as soon as you can “find” the muscles after birth.
+If it’s an option for you, a pelvic floor PT can work miracles, and is a fantastic investment.
+You might even be able to get insurance to cover it!

 • Zip up that tummy!
 My favorite post-partum exercise was The Zipper.
 After a week or two, when you can start to find the muscles again, you “zip” from your pelvic floor to the top of your abs.
 Do a Kegel, now try to find the muscles that bring your belly button to your spine.
 First try it lying down, then progress to standing.
 It may not feel like much at first (in fact, it may not feel like anything at first).
 Keep at it!
 Here’s a great list of exercises, and here’s a great DVD from trapezista Karyne Steben. ** If you notice an increase in bleeding, or a re-occurrence of bright red bleeding, stop exercising and call your health care provider immediately.

 The take-away?
 Having a baby is overwhelming.
 Heal, and be gentle with yourself in this first 6-8 weeks.
 You’ll be ready to kick your own ass again soon.
 Feeling like a failure because you’re not back in performance shape in two months?
 Fuck that.
 You may fly back into the air.
 You may army crawl.
 None of that says a damned thing about how good, professional, or strong you are.
-You are enough, beautiful mama.
+You are enough, beautiful human.

 This got kind of long, so stay tuned for Part 2 (months 2-6), where we dive into the best way to get your aerial lusciousness back, and what kind of a timetable you’re looking at for feeling like your old self again.
 Love and pull-ups, Laura